-All child protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a Multi-Agency Referral Form (MARF) and submitting it to the MASH at mash@warwickshire.gov.uk.
+All child protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a MAC (Multi Agency Contact) form and submitting it to the Integrated Front Door (previously known as MASH) at triagehub@warwickshire.gov.uk.
 The form can also be completed online.

-All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety, should be made in the first instance by telephoning the MASH on 01926 414144.
-This should be followed by submission of a MARF as above.
+All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety should be made in the first instance by telephoning the Integrated Front Door on 01926 414144.
+This should be followed by submission of a MAC as above.

 NB If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
 Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the MASH.
-Again, where there is an immediate concern about a child's safety, the DSL should contact the social worker by telephone in the first instance.
+Again, where there is a concern about a child, the DSL should contact the social worker by telephone in the first instance.
 Any difficulties in contacting the social worker must be escalated to their line manager, not to the MASH.